dashdotrobot/bike-wheel-api/README.md

 ## Usage

 The server accepts a single JSON object using the POST method.
 The request object must contain a `wheel` object, and any combination of optional calculation requests.
+The request object has the following format:

 ```
 {